 RIFA aren’t native to the US.
 They were first brought to the US back in the first part of 20 Century – between 1930s and mid-1940s.
-They now infest the Southern parts of the US, from California to Florida and as high up as Maryland.
-TIFA colonies have infested nearly 300 million acres in the southern most states.
-Texas is one of the hardest hit areas.
+They now infest the Southern parts of the U.S., from California to Florida and as high up as Maryland.
+RIFA colonies have infested nearly 300 million acres in the southernmost states.
+Texas is one of the hardest-hit areas.
 The warmer the weather, the better RIFA colonies thrive.

 WHAT DO RED IMPORTED FIRE ANTS LOOK LIKE?

 The name is a good clue.
-The red imported fire ant (Solenopsis invicta) is a small ant with a reddish-brown color.
+The red imported fire ant (Solenopsis invicta) is a small reddish-brown ant.
 The abdomen on the red imported fire ant is usually darker than the rest of the body.
-RIFA are small ants that are only about 1/8 of an inch to 1/4 of an inch long.
+RIFA are small ants that are only about 1/8 to 1/4 of an inch long.

 WHERE DO THESE ANTS NEST?

-A surefire sign you have fire ants is the mounds outside your home.
-RIFA colonize in numbers as high as 100,000 to 500,000 fire ants.
-The queen can lay nearly 5000 eggs per day.
+A surefire sign you have fire ants is finding their mounds outside your home.
+Red imported fire ants colonize in numbers as high as 100,000 to 500,000 fire ants.
+The queen can lay nearly 5,000 eggs per day.
 These ants live together in elaborate nests without a discernable entrance.
 The ants build complex tunnels underground.